afarahi/kllr/readme.md

 ## Quickstart

-To start using KLLR, simply use `from kllr import regression` to access the primary function.
-The exact requirements for the inputs are listed in the docstring of the regression() function further below.
+To start using KLLR, simply use `from KLLR import kllr_model` to access the primary functions and class.
+The exact requirements for the inputs are listed in the docstring of the kllr_model() class further below.
-An example for using TATTER looks like this:
+An example for using KLLR looks like this:

       from kllr import kllr_model